What Is Integration Testing

 Integration Testing vs Unit Testing

-Integration testing differs from unit testing.
+Integration testing (sometimes also called system integration testing) is a different type of software testing than unit testing.
 Unit testing happens when you test a single unit of code.
 This is often a method or function you're implementing.
 You give the function the necessary input and verify the outcome.
 If the unit has any dependencies, you'll often mock or stub them.
 This ensures that you're only testing the function's code and nothing else.

 Why Is Integration Testing Important?

-Integration testing is a necessary step in the software development process because you can end up with a large test suite of unit tests that all pass graciously but still have a system that includes bugs.
+Integration testing is a necessary step in an agile or devops software development process because you can end up with a large test suite of unit tests that all pass graciously but still have a system that includes bugs.
 This can be due to the fact that one component calls another in the wrong way or interprets the results of another unit incorrectly.
 Sometimes, these issues can become apparent in unit tests, but not always.

 Integration tests may also use external services like a database.
 These are traditionally more difficult to unit test because their implementation is out of your control.
 To verify that your units of code are interacting with these external components correctly, you can use integration tests.